TN 39 (12-14)

 avoid jargon or words that have two or more meanings.
 Provide examples if they are needed to explain a question.
 For example, instead of saying “What is your living arrangement?” say “Do you live alone or with others?”

 document the file with the individual’s language preference using the “Transfer remarks” field(s) on the Title II or Title XVI Information screen in EDCS.
-Annotate “LEP [specify language] Interpreter Needed.
+Annotate “LEP [specify language] interpreter needed”.
+See DI 81010.080 for more information on how to document EDCS.

 include the following statement on an SSA-795 or RMKS screen in MCS or DPST screen in MSSICS over the individual needing language assistance's signature.